mieweb/docs/content/functions/scheduling/checkin.md

 * <strong>Chief Complaint</strong>: It is possible to add an attribute to show the Chief Complaint column for both categories.
 If this attribute tag is used in a public setting (i.e., PUBLIC_VIEW="1") or the user does not have Checkin permission, this column will not be displayed in either category view.
 * <strong>Check-In Time</strong>: Displays the time the patient was checked in, when the staff clicked the Checkin link.
 * <strong>Encounter Time</strong>: Displays the total time the patient has been at the facility, since the initial check.
-* <strong>Comment</strong>: Any comments tied to the checkin/station movement are displayed.
+* <strong>Comment</strong>: Any comments tied to the checkin/station movement are displayed, (Limited to 100 characters.)
 * <strong>Acting User</strong>: This is the name of the user that last edited the patient's location, or station.
 * <strong>Options</strong>: Displays the patient's current station, and in parentheses, the amount of time the patient has been at the station.
 This can be clicked to move a patient to another station or to check him/her out.
     * <strong>Open</strong>: Click this and the encounter will become the current encounter for the user.
 The user will then be taken directly into the current encounter's Exam stage.